 Every one of the following overweight prevention tips helps maintain a healthy weight but also helps for losing weight.

 - Consume More “Good” Fat and Less “Bad” Fat– Not all fat is bad.
-Many nutrition papers state that the intake of healthy dietary fats can reduce the risk of obesity but also improve cholesterol levels.
+Many nutrition papers state that the intake of healthy dietary fats can reduce the risk of obesity also improve cholesterol levels.

-- Consume Less Sugary and Processed Foods– processed foods are high in salt, fat, and sugar.
-Which are the main things that encourage obesity.
+- Consume Less Sugary and Processed Foods– processed foods are high in salt, fat, and sugar, which are the main things that encourage obesity.

 - Eat More Fruits and Vegetables– the recommendation for a daily intake of vegetables and fruits is five to ten servings per day.
-Following this can help you reduce the risk of overweight.
+Following this can help you reduce the risk of being overweight.

 - Eat Dietary Fiber– many studies on this topic show that people who took fiber complex supplements on a daily basis for 12 weeks lost 5% of their body weight.

-- Reduce Your Stress – stress has many effects on the mind and the body.
+- Reduce Your Stress – Stress has many effects on the mind and the body.
 Many essays and paper samples state that stress can trigger the brain to change eating patterns, which can lead to cravings for high-calorie foods.